kookehs/risk-of-raindrops/README.md

 # Text to display for the title.
 Title = STATS

-# A comma-separated list of stats to display.
+# A comma-separated list of stats to display based on CharacterBody properties.
 StatsToDisplay = crit,damage,attackSpeed,armor,regen,moveSpeed,maxJumpCount,experience

 # A comma-separated list of names for the stats.